AvvocatoFlash/avvocatoflash-infra/docs/mongo.md

 - `--auth` enforces client authentication on all operations.
 - `--keyFile` secures inter‑node communication.
+- Default volumes use `${FILES_PATH:-}` so you can set `FILES_PATH` locally or leave blank on the server.
+- On macOS with Docker Desktop, ensure your project path is in Preferences → File Sharing.

 ./mongo/mongo-user.sh -u db-dev -d db-avvocatoflash-dev -p read:write